MobiApp121/PressBooks-MobiAp121-Publishing/README.md

 Installing the Plugin
 ---------------------

 PressBooks is not for use on an existing blog.
-Instead it should be used with a fresh, mulit-site WordPress install.
+Instead it should be used with a fresh, multi-site WordPress install.

 Requirements
 ------------